wentam/bottom-bracket/CONTRIBUTING.md

 I'm not trying to exploit contributors, but trying to maintain the ability to uphold certain values and possibly fund what I view as a community project.
-As evidence to this, note that third-party implementations of arrp (under their own licensing) are explicitly permitted and encouraged in the license.
+As evidence to this, note that third-party implementations of bottom-bracket (under their own licensing) are explicitly permitted and encouraged in the license.

 See CLA.md.